petartotev/PT_ConsoleApp_GameShipsAndBoats/README.md

 ## General Information

-PT_ConsoleApp_GameShipsAndBoats is a familiar paper-and-pencil game I used to play with my father once I was a child.
+PT_ConsoleApp_GameShipsAndBoats is a familiar paper-and-pencil game I used to play with my father when I was a child.
 What we needed were 2 pens, 2 sheets of paper and our backs agains each other!

 ![GitHub Logo](Resources/Screenshots/PT_ConsoleApp_GameShipsAndBoats.jpg)